About

 Richard Anthony Peña’s ancestry and lineage are traced to some of the oldest families in Hispanic America.
 His paternal 6th Grandparents, Matheo Antonio Y’Barbo, was born in 1698, and Juana Luzgarda Hernandez, born in 1705, both from Seville, Spain.
 They were early arrivals to the Presidio of Los Adaes, the capital of Tejas on the northeastern frontier of New Spain from 1729 to 1770.
 The site is now a national historic landmark in present-day Natchitoches Parish, Louisiana.
 Their son, Antonio Gil Y’Barbo, was the founding father of Nacogdoches, Texas, and the appointed lieutenant governor of the Nacogdoches district under the Spanish crown.

-Richard Anthony Peña is a lifetime member of the Order of the Crown of Charlemagne of America, the Order of the Norman Conquest; William the Conqueror, the National Guild of St. Margaret of Scotland, the Order of Kings and Queens of the Holy Land; Eleanor of Aquitaine, the Order of the Descendants of El Cid, the National Society Sons of the American Revolution, and the Sons of the Republic of Texas.
+Richard Anthony Peña is a lifetime member of the Order of the Crown of Charlemagne of America, the Order of the Norman Conquest; William the Conqueror, the National Guild of St. Margaret of Scotland, the Order of Kings and Queens in the Holy Land; Eleanor of Aquitaine, the Order of Alba, the Order of the Descendants of El Cid, the National Society Sons of the American Revolution, and the Sons of the Republic of Texas.

 Genetic Identity and Ancestral Origins: